lupinjia/genesis_lr/test_resources/gait_reward_type/gait_reward_type.md

 - For multi-gait learning, I have tested learning of three kinds of gaits on go2: trot, bound, pace.
 Both methods have successfully learned three kinds of gaits and the transition between them.
 However, the computation efficiency is lower for **Smooth Gait Function** because of the complex formulation and operations to get the gait indicator.

+## Conclusion

+Both methods have the capability of learning multiple gaits, and the **Smooth Gait Function** method is worse in case of computation efficiency.